-There are several online courses I produced over the past years.
+There are several Pluralsight courses I produced over the past years.

 This course is a descriptive, in-depth walk-through.
 It shows how to develop an application from scratch using Domain-Driven Design principles and patterns.